chipsalliance/i3c-core/docs/source/ext_cap.md

 There are 5 queues to communicate between the bus and the register interface:

 * TX Descriptor queue, which holds information about the write transfer
-* TX Data queue to buffer data, which is written from the Target Device to the bus
+* TX Data queue to buffer data written from the Target Device to the bus
 * RX Descriptor queue, which holds information about the read transfer
-* RX Data queue to buffer data, which is read from the bus by the Target Device
+* RX Data queue to buffer data read from the bus by the Target Device
-* IBI queue to buffer data, which will be written to the Bus as an In-Band Interrupt
+* IBI queue to buffer data which will be written to the Bus as an In-Band Interrupt

 ##### Bus Read Transaction